Novaryu/archinstallguide/Configuration.md

 7. Test your ability to sudo properly by logging in with `logout` then logging in as your user.
 Once logged in, try `sudo pacman -Syu` to make sure sudo works
 8. `logout` and re-enter root's login
 ### Install a window manager (i3 in this example)
-1. Run `sudo pacman -S xorg-server xorg-xinit` to install Xorg and necessary addons.
+1. Run `pacman -S xorg-server xorg-xinit` to install Xorg and necessary addons.
-2. Run `sudo pacman -S i3-wm` and when it asks what fonts you want select `2 (noto-fonts)`or whatever font pack you want.
+2. Run `pacman -S i3-wm` and when it asks what fonts you want select `2 (noto-fonts)`or whatever font pack you want.
-3. Install your favorite terminal with `sudo pacman -S alacritty` replacing alacritty with your terminal
+3. Install your favorite terminal with `pacman -S alacritty` replacing alacritty with your terminal
-4. Open `sudo nvim /etc/X11/xinit/xinitrc` and comment these lines out (add # at the beginning):
+4. Open `nvim /etc/X11/xinit/xinitrc` and comment these lines out (add # at the beginning):
 ```
 twm &
 xclock -geometry 50x50-1+1 &